 - By law, SMRs you provide are kept confidential by AUSTRAC and our partner agencies.
-An SMR is not admissible as evidence in court or tribunal hearings. - Unless it's a matter that requires involvement by law enforcement, you must not tell anyone other than AUSTRAC that you have formed a suspicion about a customer or that you have submitted an SMR.
-Conversely, if you've reported something to the police, it's likely you also need to report the issue to AUSTRAC. - You must be discreet when seeking further information from an entity to avoid alerting, or 'tipping off' the entity of your suspicions.
-Tipping off could make it harder for law enforcement to investigate any criminal activity. - Review your business processes regularly to ensure they are able to identify any suspicious activity. - Submitting SMRs will not cause AUSTRAC to view your business unfavourably.
+An SMR is not admissible as evidence in court or tribunal hearings. - You must not tell anyone (other than an AUSTRAC entrusted person) about an SMR, if it would or could reasonably be expected to prejudice a current or future investigation.
+If you've reported your suspicions to police, it's likely you will also need to report an SMR to AUSTRAC. - You must be discreet when seeking further information from a customer to avoid alerting, or 'tipping off' the customer of your suspicions, and prejudicing a current or future investigation. - Review your business processes regularly to ensure they are able to identify any suspicious activity. - Submitting SMRs will not cause AUSTRAC to view your business unfavourably.
 Reporting indicates you likely have a robust monitoring system and AML/CTF program. - Where applicable, include any relevant CCTV images, IP addresses or photos as attachments in your SMR submissions. - Refer to the AUSTRAC website and your AUSTRAC Online account for additional resources.